undp/carbon-registry/TOR National Implementation.md

 1. Scope of Work

 3. Deliverables
-Deliverable 1:
+- Deliverable 1:
-Deliverable 2:
+- Deliverable 2:
-Deliverable 3:
+- Deliverable 3:
-Deliverable 4: Maintenance of the registry (This is optional, however highly recommended to ensure upgrade and security checks)
+- Deliverable 4: Maintenance of the registry (This is optional, however highly recommended to ensure upgrade and security checks)

 Other items to consider:
-- Hosting / cloud server: The ToR is based on the assumption that he government entity has or will prepare a hosting environment in a cloud server.
+- Hosting / clound server:
+- 	The ToR is based on the assumption that he government entity has or will prepare a hosting environment in a cloud server.
 If the government does not have a server space, consider if the vendor will need to host the registry.
 If so, consider if the vendor can be contracted for a long term.
+- 	Server specs-

 4. Required persons / skills
- - Developer:
+ - Developer 1:
  - Developer 2:
  - Project manager:
  - Carbon or stakeholder engagement expert (optional)